Crop Planning Instructor

-Maggie has taught Farm School NYC's Advanced Crop Production and Irrigation courses for the last
+Maggie has taught Farm School NYC's Advanced Crop Planning course for many years and used to teach Irrigation as well.

 Maggie grew up growing food, loving food, and wanting to share her passion and knowledge with others.
 She is the daughter of Ward Cheney, a farmer and founder of The Food Project, in Boston, Massachusetts.